infinitered/ignite-cookbook/docs/recipes/Redux.md

 ## Persistence

-Ignite ships with built-in persistence support for Mobx-State-Tree.
+Ignite ships with built-in persistence support for MobX-State-Tree.
 We can add similar support for Redux by:

 1. Install [`redux-persist`](https://github.com/rt2zz/redux-persist)